-As the name implies, one of the key elements of this entire process is prevention.
+As the name implies, one of the critical elements of this entire process is prevention.
 A little prevention now can save a great deal of hassle later.
-Therefore, prevention of an infestation needs to be the goal of the control strategies.
+Therefore, the prevention of infestation needs to be the goal of control strategies.

 Pest Monitoring Tulsa

-The IPM site will require regular inspections to ensure its efficacy, and to determine what pests are at the site and how many are there.
+The IPM site will require regular inspections to ensure efficiency and determine what pests are at the site and how many are there.

 Record-keeping helps IPM technicians notice any trends or patterns among the pests.
-They will keep record of each inspection about the pests they identify, the population size of the pests, how they are distributed in the environment, and future prevention recommendations.
+They will record each inspection of the pests they identify, the population size of the pests, how they are distributed in the environment, and future prevention recommendations.